Updated on 1/19/2022

 In daily life, it is common to sit bumper to bumper in traffic, pass through the occasional revolving door, or try on clothes in a dressing room.
 But what if these experiences cause crippling anxiety for you?
-These situations involve confined spaces that make those with claustrophobia — the fear of enclosed spaces — feel entirely trapped, triggering overwhelming anxiety.
+These situations involve a confined space that makes those with claustrophobia — the fear of enclosed spaces — feel entirely trapped, triggering overwhelming anxiety.

 Claustrophobia is a common phobia that many struggle with.
-This anxiety disorder varies in severity and triggers but impacts all those who have the phobia.
+This anxiety disorder varies in severity and triggers but impacts all those who have this specific phobia.
 Thankfully, claustrophobia is a treatable condition and there are many treatment options to help you work through these challenges.

 What Is Claustrophobia?

-Claustrophobia is the fear of small, crowded, or confined spaces.
-For those with claustrophobia, being in enclosed spaces causes intense feelings of anxiety and panic.
+Claustrophobia is the intense fear of small, crowded, or confined spaces.
+For those with claustrophobia, being in an enclosed space causes intense feelings of anxiety and panic.
 These reactions are often provoked when one feels trapped with no way out.

 Many types of small or crowded spaces trigger deep fear in someone with claustrophobia.
 Talkspace therapist and anxiety management expert Bisma Anwar, LMHC, says “some examples of [triggering] situations can be riding in a crowded elevator, getting locked in a windowless room, or driving on a highway.
 So, if someone experiences a situation like this, they can become highly anxious.”